 But I did learn some valuable lessons I was able to take into marriage and, because of them, when times got tough and bills exceeded our income, I was able to help keep us afloat.
 Here is a simple list of some of the things I learned/used while needing to save money; I hope they can help you reach your goals, too!

 You can’t stick to a budget if you don’t have one, right?
 If you need help with making a budget, you can read my post: How to Create a Simple Budget.
 My husband keeps an excellent budget and I plan to have him spill his excel spreadsheet tips in a future post.

 2. Cancel subscriptions.

 When we were trying to save money to go on a trip, we looked at our spending to see where we could cut back.
-We contemplated our cable bill and realized we really only watched one or two channels and we could watch those shows online for free.
+We contemplated our cable bill and realized we really only watched one or two channels and we could watch those online for free.
 So, we canceled cable and put that money towards our trip each month.

 3. Stop eating out.

 If you add up what you spend going out or grabbing a daily coffee, it could equal a couple hundred dollars.
 It was a shocking number when we added ours up.